Introduction

 Conclusion

-Trademark registration is a crucial step for businesses operating in Tanzania to protect the brand identity and prevent unauthorized use of marks.
-If the registered trademark is not used for a period of three (3) or more years, the annulment of the protection may be commenced by the Trademark Office on request of any party (unless the owner of the trademark sufficiently justifies the ground for non-use).
-Further, Use of a mark for only some of the goods or services is not sufficient to keep it in force for all the goods or services for which it is registered.
-Use by a registered user is in this respect a relevant use by the owner of the mark.
-In addition, apart from prosecuting trademark registration in Tanzania; one may seekregional registrations within the ‘African Regional Intellectual Property Organization (ARIPO)’ and the ‘Organisation Africaine de le Propiete Intellectuelle (OAPI)’.
+Trademark registration is a crucial step for businesses operating in Tanzania to protect the brand identity and prevent unauthorised use of marks.
+If the registered trademark is not used for a period of three (3) or more years, the annulment of the protection may be commenced by the Trademark Office on the request of any party (unless the owner of the trademark sufficiently justifies the ground for non-use).
+Further, the use of a mark for only some of the goods or services is not sufficient to keep it in force for all the goods or services for which it is registered.
+Use by a registered user is, in this respect, a relevant use by the owner of the mark.
+In addition, apart from prosecuting trademark registration in Tanzania, one may seek regional registrations within the ‘African Regional Intellectual Property Organisation (ARIPO)’ and the ‘Organisation Africaine de la Propriété Intellectuelle (OAPI)’.